richardbs/dotfiles/README.md

     │   ├── .bashrc-snaps       # Snapshot CLI helpers
     │   ├── yay-update.sh       # Pre-snapshot yay wrapper
     │   └── rollback-helper.sh  # Lists snapshot info in human-readable way
+    ├── tools/
+    │   └── changelog_append.md
     └── plasma-config/
         └── install-spectacle-shortcut.sh

 ---

-## ✅ System Assumptions
+## System Assumptions

-This dotfiles setup is designed for:
+This personal dotfiles setup is designed for:

 - Arch Linux (or derivatives like EndeavourOS)
 - Bash-based systems only
 - Kitty terminal + Starship prompt
 - Snapper configured with `grub-btrfs`
+- Most importantly: *For Richard*
+  - Not Richard?
+I won't stop you, but there is no support for this.
+You're on your own